ShawnCowles/UniversalNameMarkup/UNM Guide.md

 # NameList File Syntax #

 NameParser requires a namelist source to read namelists from during initialization.
-The default is the FileStreamNamelistSource that reads from CSV files provided via a stream.
+The default is the CsvNamelistSource that reads from CSV files provided via a stream.
 The expected CSV format is straightforward, one fragment to a row.
-The first column should be the name of the namelist the fragment belongs two, the second column should be the fragment itself, the third column  should either be empty, or a context expression for the fragment.
+The first column should be the name of the namelist the fragment belongs to, the second column should be the fragment itself, the third column  should either be empty, or a context expression for the fragment.

 # Capitalization Scheme #